Configuration: CA Management

 Certificate lifetime cycle

 By default, Access Server generates a certificate authority (CA) from which server certificates and client certificates are generated with a 10-year lifetime, although this is adjustable.
 For a VPN connection to succeed, both the client certificate and the CA it uses to verify against must be valid.
-To ensure this remains the case, if Access Server starts up and detects the current CA is older than one year, it will generate a new CA and start using that for creating new client certificates.
+To ensure this remains the case, if Access Server starts up and detects the current CA is older than one year, it generates a new CA and uses that for creating new client certificates.
 This ensures that any newly generated user profiles with their associated certificates are valid for at least 9 years.

 CA overview